Enjoy Yourself (Kylie Minogue album): Songs analysis

 "Hand on Your Heart" is a beat-heavy song that contains a message about honesty and communication in a relationship.
 The song was inspired by soul singles "That's the Way Love Is" by Ten City (1989) and "This Old Heart of Mine (Is Weak for You)" by The Isley Brothers (1966).
 "Wouldn't Change a Thing" deals with believing someone even if no one can understand, while "Never Too Late" follows Minogue's optimistic philosophy.
 Colin Irwin of Number One felt that both tracks have an easy and mellow pace but still maintain its appeal as dance-pop tracks, and found the yearning lyrics of the latter work similar to the work of Donovan.

 The happy and bouncy track "Nothing to Lose" tells a story about taking risks to get what you want.
 It is followed by "Tell Tale Signs", a jazz-oriented blues and string-laden torch song, in which Minogue realizes the signs of a relationship falling apart.
 The offbeat baroque pop "My Secret Heart" contains unusual rhythms, key changes, stuttering cello sounds, and jaunty lyricism.
 Minogue characterized "My Secret Heart" as an innocent and hopeful fantasy song that reminds her of the 1940s romantic Hollywood films.
 Critics compared both "Tell Tale Signs" and "My Secret Heart" to the work of Paul McCartney.
 Minogue sings "I'm Over Dreaming (Over You)", the seventh track, in a celebratory and joyous way.
-Its subject matter centers around finding the courage to face the end of a relationship.
+Its subject matter centres around finding the courage to face the end of a relationship.

 Colin Irwin of Number One felt that Minogue sounds authentic in her version of "Tears on My Pillow", an innocent ballad that differs from Johnny Nash's 1975 reggae hit of the same name.
 Levine, on the other hand, called it an "odd retro moment".
 Minogue found her version "smooth and easy to listen to" and fairly true to the original.
 The melodic "Heaven and Earth" shows Minogue's view on the environmental issues, and encourages people to conserve and protect the environment.
 It is followed by the title track, which serves as the album closer.
 Lyrically, it reminds people to be happy and enjoy themselves.
 Levine described it as a "party [song] with a Seize The Day message" that predicted Minogue's follow-up effort.